rbaumgarten/xlt-testsuite-documentation/README.md

 # Guideline

+## Development

+_While shopping with your web browser at a shop you may change product attributes like color, size and quantity at a specific ProductDetailPage via clicking menu items or typing values inside of input fields._

+With **XLT Script Developer** Firefox extension and **XLT SiteGenesis-Community-TestSuite** framework from GitHub it is easy to create test cases for the described scenario by following this short **step-by-step guide**:

+- **Identify** the workflow you want to simulate by making a informal list of page interactions.
+- **Search** for all interactions in the according modules inside of the test suite.
+- **Create** a new testcase and drag and drop the needed scripts in the fitting order inside and specify all needed variables.
+You may also add local variables at the test package by right-clicking the tests packages and select "Manage Test Data".
+- **Run** your tests as often as you like and enjoy the automized test execution with a warm cup of coffee and fluffy feeling of happiness!

 ## Concept

 By dividing the Demandware SiteGenesis shop in certain **page types** (like Homepage, Catalog Page or ProductDetailPage) a basic project structure for the SiteGenesis-Community-TestSuite inside of XLT Script Developer can be arranged accordingly.